-Finally, since a map of $(G\times \Sigma_m)$-simplicial sets is an $\F _{\U}^{G,\Sigma_m}$-equivalence and genuine cofibration if and only if its geometric realization is, the simplicial case follows from the topological one. \end{proof} Hence, we obtain: \begin{Cor} [Flat level model structure on $G$-symmetric spectra] The classes of $G$-flat cofibrations, $G^{\U}$-flat level fibrations and $G^{\U}$-level equivalences define a proper model structure on the category of $G$-symmetric spectra of spaces or simplicial sets. \end{Cor} As well as: \begin{Cor} [Projective level model structure on $G$-symmetric spectra] The classes of $G^{\U}$-projective cofibrations, $G^{\U}$-projective level fibrations and $G^{\U}$-level equivalences define a proper model structure on the category of $G$-symmetric spectra of spaces or simplicial sets. \end{Cor} In the projective case the left properness does not directly follow from Proposition \ref{prop:levmod}, but it is a consequence of the left properness of the flat level model structure, since every $G^{\U}$-projective cofibration is also a $G$-flat cofibration and the weak equivalences are the same. \begin{Remark} We note that both the flat and the projective $\U$-level model structure only depend on the isomorphism type of $\U$ and not $\U$ itself. \end{Remark} By the adjunction between (semi-)free spectra and evaluation the flat and the projective $\U$-level model structures on $G$-symmetric spectra are cofibrantly generated with and respectively and as generating cofibrations and acyclic cofibrations.
+Finally, since a map of $(G\times \Sigma_m)$-simplicial sets is an $\F _{\U}^{G,\Sigma_m}$-equivalence and genuine cofibration if and only if its geometric realization is, the simplicial case follows from the topological one. \end{proof} Hence, we obtain: \begin{Cor} [Flat level model structure on $G$-symmetric spectra] The classes of $G$-flat cofibrations, $G^{\U}$-flat level fibrations and $G^{\U}$-level equivalences define a proper model structure on the category of $G$-symmetric spectra of spaces or simplicial sets. \end{Cor} As well as: \begin{Cor} [Projective level model structure on $G$-symmetric spectra] The classes of $G^{\U}$-projective cofibrations, $G^{\U}$-projective level fibrations and $G^{\U}$-level equivalences define a proper model structure on the category of $G$-symmetric spectra of spaces or simplicial sets. \end{Cor} In the projective case the left properness does not directly follow from Proposition \ref{prop:levmod}, but it is a consequence of the left properness of the flat level model structure, since every $G^{\U}$-projective cofibration is also a $G$-flat cofibration and the weak equivalences are the same.

+It follows from the adjunction between (semi-)free spectra and evaluation that the flat and the projective $\U$-level model structures on $G$-symmetric spectra are cofibrantly generated with and respectively and as generating cofibrations and acyclic cofibrations.

-\begin{Remark} It follows by adjunction that all free $G$-symmetric spectra $\mathscr{F}_M A$ are $G$-flat, provided that $A$ is a $G$-cofibrant in the topological case.
+\begin{Remark} By adjunction, all free $G$-symmetric spectra $\mathscr{F}_M A$ are $G$-flat, provided that $A$ is cofibrant in the topological case.
 If $M$ is contained in $\U$ they are also $G^{\U}$-projective.
 Similarly, the semi-free $G$-spectra $\mathscr{G}_M A$ for cofibrant $(G\ltimes \Sigma_M)$-spaces $A$ are $G$-flat.
 Whether they are $G^{\U}$-projective depends on the isotropy of $A$ and $\U$. \end{Remark}